sec-consult/msiscan/README.md

 ## Keep In Mind
 - This script is work in progress.
 - It is not perfect, but hopefully covers many installers correctly.
-Please send me installers that have a wrong verdict.
+Please create a github issue in case you encounter one with a wrong verdict.
 	- false-negatives (if the console application is only indirectly started from the installer)
 	- "false-positives" (same actions are executed conditionally.
-The script shows the condition but does not evaluate it).
+The script shows the condition but does not evaluate it)
 - This script is **NOT** secured against malicious installers.

 ## Installation